Reading Time: 5 minutes

-Therefore, getting user interested and engaged on the platform is not enough.
-You need to lead them till the very end of purchase funnel (and even further) to fulfill the end goal of making profits.
+Therefore, getting users interested and engaged on the platform is not enough.
+You need to lead them till the very end of the purchase funnel (and even further) to fulfill the end goal of making profits.
 Effective marketing campaigns help in achieving this goal.

-There are 3 crucial elements which ensure the effectiveness of marketing campaigns:
+There are 3 crucial elements that ensure the effectiveness of marketing campaigns:

-In the case of my brother and me getting notified, the store nailed timely and relevant targeting.
+In the case of my brother and me, we got notified, the store nailed timely and relevant targeting.
 But while crafting the message, the relevance was absent.
 Thus the same notification didn’t work for me as it did for him.

 While for both of us the time element in the user journey was the same, our motivations and hence the behaviors are entirely different.
 While he is a habitual spender, I need a stronger motivation (maybe a good discount) to leave that cup of coffee and get back to shopping.
 To achieve this, segmentation of the users wrt their user behavior works remarkably well in creating relevant messaging for each user.